Use Your Network (part 1): One of the 4 strategies to find a job

 • Ask them if they know anyone who could help you.

-It is this strategy that Max used to get his first interview in the USA. 🙂
+Max used this strategy to get his first interview in the USA. 🙂

 Again, 1 or 2 messages–it’s up to you.

-In return, your interviewer can either give you their contact’s information, or they can introduce you to their contact (the latter is the best solution of the two).
+In return, your interviewer can either give you their contact information, or they can introduce you to their contact (the latter is the best solution of the two).

-If they give you their contact’s information, ask if they could possibly introduce you.
-If they refuse, ask if you can give their name as a referral when contacting the contact.
+If they give you their contact information, ask if they could introduce you.
+If they refuse, ask if you can refer to their name when contacting the contact.

 The risk of this strategy and how to avoid it

-Even if this strategy is much better than the first one (aka “postulate and wait” strategy) that you had in mind (don’t deny it), it has its risk.
+Even if this strategy is much better than the first one (aka “postulate and wait” strategy) that you had in mind (don’t deny it), it has its risks.

-As a reminder, it is not possible for you to get a job in the United States unless you have a structure (your company or an organization) that sponsors you for a work visa.
+As a reminder, you cannot get a job in the United States unless you have a structure (your company or an organization) that sponsors you for a work visa.
 The visa and the job go hand in hand!
-However, you are not eligible for all types of visas that exist in the U.S., and not all companies are eligible to sponsor or take someone under a work visa.
+However, you are not eligible for all types of visas in the U.S., and not all companies are eligible to sponsor or take someone under a work visa.

 Something VERY important to do before even getting in touch with the company